-This is the reasons why the Roomba 980 or 960 was a better option in most cases because of this.
+This is why the Roomba 980 or 960 was a better option in most cases because of this.

 But that’s no longer the case.